 Don’t wait for clients to recommend you by themselves.
 You have to prompt them, and be honest and clear while doing so.
 If you want a quote praising your expertise or effectiveness, clearly convey what you are looking for.
 Also, tell them what the ideal word limit would be and how the testimonial will be used.

 Here’s a testimonial request to draw inspiration from:

 If you are a rookie freelancer, don’t wait for your first client to ask for testimonials.
 Source recommendations from former colleagues, supervisors, professors, mentors, influencers, and so on.
 It helps verify your profile, expertise, and qualifications.

 Here’s how you can display testimonials on your website:

 5. Tell everyone the type of work you want to do and people you’d like to work with

-For instance, if you are a freelance writer who covers general news but wants to specialize in technology, your portfolio should feature more such articles.
+For instance, if you are a freelance writer who covers general news but wants to specialize in technology, your online portfolio should feature more such articles.
 Furthermore, it should reflect that you are a tech nerd and has an in-depth understanding of the niche.

 6. About me page

 The ‘About me’ page is often the most visited part of your online portfolio.
 Prospective clients would want to know who you are, what’s your story, whether you will fit their work culture, and more.